Wazzards/Intro/README.md

 ## 🪖 Audience

-This guide is intent for people that want to get their
+This guide is intent for the untainted souls that have
-feet  wet after being told something that made them
-say `Guess I'll do it myself then`.
+been told `You should make an addon for this`.

 It might also be of interest to people that hadn't heard
 about the sunken cost fallacy before starting their project.

+Everyone is welcome, except people on mobile devices.
+This is a desktop first guide, you have been warned.

 <br/>